snake-py/practical-coding-challenges/#1 Chain of Responsebility/README.md

 # Basic Technical documentation

-if you are looking for the article, you can find it [here](Article.md)
+Read about the challenge [here](./Task.md) if you are looking for the article, you can find it [here](Article.md) or on (dev.to)[https://dev.to/snakepy/1-code-challenge-chain-of-responsibility-python-376]

 ## What did I do